Emperor Mingyuan of Northern Wei: Early reign

 In 410, Emperor Mingyuan sent one of his advisors, Baba Song (拔拔嵩) the Duke of Nanping to attack the Rouran, and when Baba was surrounded by Rouran troops, Emperor Mingyuan personally led an army to relieve Baba.
 For the next years, he often left the capital Pingcheng to examine the defenses on the northern and eastern fronts (with Rouran and Northern Yan), to make sure that his state would be properly defended against enemies.
-He also often sent armies to pacify rebelling tribes.
+Another feature of his early reign was that he would frequently have to raise armies to put down rebellions.